 • Tip 3: Saturation to Keep in Mind

-When working with saturation on either software, experiment with the look, especially if you’re working on your subject’s skin, being mindful not to over-saturate or under-saturate the image.
+While color grading photos and when working with saturation on either software, experiment with the look, especially if you’re working on your subject’s skin, being mindful not to over-saturate or under-saturate the image.

 Bring Your Photos to Life with Color Grading

-If you aren’t applying any color grading techniques to your portrait photography, you are potentially missing a vital part of the process of finalizing your image.
-Color grading has the potential to elevate a good image to great, or a great image to outstanding.
 If you need to speak to a specialist to color grade your imagery, the experts at Smart Photo Editors have spent years perfecting the art of conjuring up certain looks and feelings for portrait photography using color grading.
-We’d be happy to help you transform your images with color grading today.
+We’d be happy to help you transform your images by showing you how to color grade photos.

 – Smart Photo Editors